izderadicka/audioserve/README.md

     docker run -d --name audioserve -p 3000:3000 -v /path/to/your/audiobooks:/audiobooks  audioserve

 Then open https://localhost:3000 and accept insecure connection, shared secret to enter in client is mypass

+Other platforms - theoretically audioserve can work on Windows and MacOS (probably with few changes), but I never tried to build it there.
+Any help in this area is welcomed.

 License